aharonium/opensiddur.org/posts/HTML/compilations/table-guides-and-haggadot/passover-seder/the-freedom-seder-haggadah-for-passover-by-the-shalom-center-and-rabbi-arthur-waskow.html.md

 <html>
 <head></head>
 <body>
-Title: הגדה לסדר פסח | The Freedom Seder Passover Haggadah for the Earth by The Shalom Center and Rabbi Arthur Waskow<br />
+Title: The Freedom Seder Passover Haggadah for the Earth, by Rabbi Arthur Waskow (the Shalom Center, 2014)<br />
 Primary contributor: arthur.waskow<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=8852">http://opensiddur.org/?p=8852</a>
 <p />